-10 Free Resources for National Children’s Mental Health Awareness DayMay 7, 2019
+10 Free Resources for Mental Health Awareness MonthMay 7, 2019

-National Children’s Mental Health Awareness Day is this Thursday, May 9.
-It’s a day to reflect on the importance of mental health to a child’s development—and think about new ways to support this critical dimension of children’s well-being.
+May is Mental Health Awareness Month, a time for reflecting on the importance of mental health to a child’s development and thinking about new ways to support this critical dimension of children’s well-being.

-To mark this occasion, we’ve collected 10 of our favorite free resources from Brookes Publishing, the company that brings you the Brookes Inclusion Lab.
+To mark this occasion, we’ve collected 10 of our favorite free resources from Brookes books and authors.
 These resources will give you new tips and insights on issues closely related to mental health: supporting students exposed to trauma, reducing stress, promoting healthy social-emotional development, helping grieving students, and more.
 Whether you work in an early childhood program or a school serving older students, you’ll find a mental health resource for your toolbox on this list.

 ARTICLE: Social-emotional development in young children

 One of the strongest indicators for school readiness and future success is how well a child manages emotions and social interactions.
 In this Brookes newsletter article, learn how social-emotional screening can help—and get some free downloadable ASQ handouts to help parents and staff boost young children’s social-emotional skills.READ THE ARTICLE

 Creating a supportive school is essential to the mental health and well-being of students who have experienced trauma.
 In this excerpt from Jen Alexander’s new guidebook, Building Trauma-Sensitive Schools, you’ll get an introduction to a comprehensive framework for developing a safe, supportive school environment.READ THE EXCERPT